 This Bank of America rewards card saves you money by earning you credits depending on the purchase.
 You can receive a credit for $100 from qualifying purchases including seat upgrades and in-flight services.
 Plus, when you use the card to cover the fees for a TSA pre-check or a Global Entry application, you can also earn a $100 credit.
 There is no foreign transaction fee with this card, either.

 The card lets customers take advantage of travel insurance protection to cover luggage and flight cancellations, among other unforeseeable circumstances.

 Bank of America Premium Rewards Fees and Penalties

-The card comes with a variable APR of 17.74 to 24.74 percent depending on your creditworthiness.
-There is also a penalty APR of up to 29.99 percent.
+The card comes with a variable APR of 18.24% to 25.24% depending on your creditworthiness.
+There is also a penalty APR of up to 29.99%.
 If you do not pay off your entire statement each billing cycle, there is also a minimum interest charge of $1.50.

 The Bank of America card requires an annual maintenance fee of $95.
-Balance transfers carry a fee of either $10 or three percent of each transaction, whichever is greater.
+Balance transfers carry a fee of either $10 or 3% of each transaction, whichever is greater.
 Expect a $10 minimum charge on cash advances, too.

-Late payments will cost you up to $38 and returned payments are up to $27.
+Late payments will cost you up to $39 and returned payments cost up to $28.

 Be Careful: 10 Things You Should Never Put on a Credit Card

 Not every credit card is right for each consumer, so you want to weigh the features of each card to see if it fits your needs.